 What's the best format to export extracted quotes?

-This depends on your workflow:
+Depends on your workflow:

-- SRT/VTT: For subtitle-style timestamps (useful for video editors)
+- SRT/VTT.
+Subtitle-style timestamps for video editors

 Can I share specific video quotes with colleagues without sharing the full video?